 John Bannister Goodenough was born in 1922, served in WWII, and obtained his PhD in physics from the University of Chicago (1952).
 Throughout his career, Goodenough established himself as an internationally prominent solid state scientist, widely recognized for his role in the development of the rechargeable Li-ion battery.

 Goodenough is a member of the U.S. National Academies of Science and Engineering, as well as a foreign member of the Royal Society, England, and the National Societies of France, Spain, and India.
-Among other awards, he has received the Japan Prize (2001), the Presidential Enrico Fermi Award (2009), the National Medal of Science (2012), and the Stark Draper Prize of the National Academy of Engineering (2014).
+He joined ECS in 2013 and was named an ECS Fellow—and lifetime member—in 2016.

 Among other awards, he received the ECS Olin Palladium Award (1999), Japan Prize (2001), the Presidential Enrico Fermi Award (2009), the National Medal of Science (2012), and the Stark Draper Prize of the National Academy of Engineering (2014), and the Royal Society’s Copley Medal (2019).
 He is among the 2019 Class of Highly Cited Researchers.

 In addition to receiving awards, one has also been created in Goodenough’s name.
 In 2008, The Royal Society of Chemistry created the John B Goodenough Award which recognizes exceptional and sustained contributions to the area of materials chemistry.